 The School will cooperate with police and social services to ensure that all relevant information is shared for the purposes of child protection investigations under section 47 of the Children Act 2004 and in accordance with the requirements of Working Together to Safeguard Children (2018).
 The Designated Person should consider whether it is appropriate to share any information with the new school in advance of a pupil leaving, in addition to the child protection file which will be transferred securely (and sent separately from the main pupil file) to a designated contact at the new school and confirmation of safe receipt obtained.
+This includes pupils who may have been placed in alternative provision.
+The school continues to be responsible for the safeguarding of that pupils and should be satisified that the placement meets the pupil's needs.
 The DSL will ensure this information is passed on as soon as the new school is confirmed.
 The DfE gives the example of information that would allow the new school to continue supporting a victim of abuse and have the appropriate support in place for the child's arrival.